RATSAK Pre-Baited Mouse Trap

 Remove water sources:

 Rats and mice cause damage to plants by feeding, gnawing and burrowing.
 They can damage seedlings, roots, tubers, fruits, vegetables, nuts and grains.
-Produce may be picked up and taken away, suffer bite marks, gnaw marks or small chewed holes - the whole fruit or vegetable is unlikely to be consumed.
-All fruits and vegetables are vulnerable to attack, however the more thin-skinned and sweet crops are generally preferred.
+Produce may be picked up and taken away, or show bite marks, gnaw marks or small chewed holes - the whole fruit or vegetable is unlikely to be eaten.
+All fruits and vegetables are vulnerable to attack; thin-skinned and sweet crops are rodent favourites.

 Share